Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

     Unlike on Solana, contract entypoins do not take a list of accounts that they can read or write.
     A smart contract can call an entypoint of another smart contract which could update the callee state, if the contract logic permits it.
     It is, however, possible to query balances of any existing account or smart contract.

+.. dropdown:: Is there something similar to native programs in Concordium?

+    No. Functionality like cryptographic primitives, smart contract state management, etc. is implemented as Wasm host functions.
+    The list of supported host functions is available in :ref:`host-functions`.

+    Separating this functionality to host functions instead of having it as special smart contracts helps to rule out some vulnerabilities related to substituting native program addresses by users.

 .. dropdown:: Can I build tests that print a table of content structure (a layered output similar to mocha and chai tests)?